 EBENEZER STONES COMMEMORATE THE LORD’S VICTORIES IN OUR LIVES

-It is a dark time in Israel’s history.
+It is a somber time in Israel’s history.
 The archenemies of Israel, the Philistines, defeat the Israelites in battle on the plains of Ebenezer and Aphek.
 Israel is surprised that God has allowed such a devastating loss.
-Instead of bringing the people to repentance before God, the elders decide to take the Ark of the Covenant, the symbol of God’s presence and power with His chosen people, into battle with them.
+Instead of bringing the people to repentance before God, the elders decide to take the Ark of the Covenant, a sign of God’s presence and power with His chosen people, into battle with them.
 Surely they will triumph over their enemies.

 “All Israel from Dan to Beersheba recognized that Samuel was attested as a prophet of the Lord.” – 1 Samuel 3:20